First-Woman Appointments · 1960 – Present

 The shape of the data

-From 1979 through 2025, the rate at which Western institutions have appointed their first woman to a senior position has not progressed steadily.
+From 1960 through 2025, the rate at which Western institutions have appointed their first woman to a senior position has not progressed steadily.
 After decades of scattered firsts, the rate inflects sharply in the late 2010s and continues to rise into the mid-2020s.
 This site documents that pattern entry by entry, organisation by organisation, and lets the dataset speak for itself.

-Appointments per decade
+Appointments per 5 years

-Full timeline →Browse by domain
+Browse by domain

 All domains →Politics